Bakery Style Double Chocolate Chip Cookies

 - ½ teaspoon baking soda

-- ½ teaspoon sea salt coarsely ground
+- ½ teaspoon sea salt, coarsely ground

-- ½ cup unsalted butter (112 grams) cut into cubes
+- ½ cup unsalted butter (112 grams) , cold, cut into cubes

-- 2 oz dark chocolate (57 grams) melted (50%-70%, do not use bittersweet)
+- 2 oz dark chocolate (57 grams) , melted and cooled

-- ⅔ cup brown sugar (133 grams) packed
+- ⅔ cup brown sugar (133 grams) , packed

 - ⅓ cup granulated sugar (66 grams)